 Or to buy one CFD contract (i.e. £1 per point) of our cash UK 100, which has a margin percentage of 0.5%, at an opening price of 6000, you would need a minimum of £30 on your account (6000 x £1 x 0.5% = £30).

 Please refer to our Market Info tables (or use the ‘i’ button on the platform) to see the margin percentage for each market.

 How does my stop affect my margin?

-Professional clients on the web and advanced platforms can also use stop-loss orders to reduce their margin requirements.
+You can also use stop-loss orders to reduce your margin requirements.
 This is called order-aware margining.

 For example, if you buy 10 contracts (i.e. £10 per point) of our cash UK 100 (margin percentage: 0.5%) at an opening price of 6000, with a stop 10 points away at 5990, your margin requirement will be:

 ((6000 x £10 x 0.5%) x 50%) + (£10 x 10)

 = (£300 x 50%) + £100

 In this case your stop has reduced your margin requirement from £300 to £250.
 Note that, if your stop was wider so that this calculation exceeded the standard margin requirement, your margin would be capped at the standard level.

 Although the stop does help limit your risk, you should be aware that you could lose more than this amount due to slippage or market gaps in volatile market conditions.